mbernerslee/polyglot_watcher_v2/README.md

 Runs:
-`mix test [path]` whenever any *.ex* or *.exs* file is saved You can specify an exact line number e.g. *test/cool_test.exs:100*, if you want.
+`mix test [path]` whenever any *.ex* or *.exs* file is saved You can specify an exact line number e.g. `polyglot_watcher_v2 ex f test/cool_test.exs:100`, if you want.

 OR without specifying `[path]`, runs `mix test [the most recent failure in memory]`